LoveDaisy/ice_halo_sim/cpp/README.md

 For other useful options, see the help message from `build.sh`.

-Then the executable binaries will be at `build/cmake_install`.
+Then the release version executable binaries will be at `build/cmake_install`, and the debug version will be at `build/cmake_build`

-Note, I introduce the [GooglTest](https://github.com/google/googletest) framework to help do my unit tests.
+Note, I introduce the [GoogleTest](https://github.com/google/googletest) framework to help do my unit tests.
-The googletest codes will be downloaded automatically during cmake configuration.
+GoogleTest is a submodule of this project.
 Generally you should not care about these codes nor the test cases in `test` folder.
 If you are interested in my unit tests, please pass `test` option when run the build script.